 6.12.1 Applicability to language

+This subclause requires a complete rewrite.

 When performing pointer arithmetic in C, the size of the value to add to a pointer is automatically scaled to the size of the type of the pointed-to object.
 For instance, when adding a value to the byte address of a 4-byte integer, the value is scaled by a factor 4 and then added to the pointer.
 The effect of this scaling is that if a pointer P points to the i-th element of an array object, then (P) + N will point to the i+n-th element of the array.
 Failing to understand how pointer arithmetic works can lead to miscalculations that result in serious errors, such as buffer overflows.

 In C, arrays have a strong relationship to pointers.
 The following example will illustrate arithmetic in C involving a pointer and how the operation is done relative to the size of the pointer's target.
 Consider the following code snippet: